Workforce Administration

 Keep your personal and employment information current

-Your profile contains the personal and employment details your organization has on file for you.
+Your profile contains the personal and employment details your organisation has on file for you.
 Keeping it up to date ensures your team can reach you and that HR records are accurate.

 Personal details